Configuring BoostSecurity scanner modules with your Continuous Integration (CI)¶

 variables:

-extension is loaded, which will install the BoostSecurity CLI, start docker-in-docker, apply specific rules, and then execute the scan.
+Within this example, the include step loads the BoostSecurity template into the pipeline making certain extension points available via the extends statement.
+For instance, in the example above, the .boost_scan extension is loaded, which will install the BoostSecurity CLI, start docker-in-docker, apply specific rules, and then execute the scan.

-is required, should be defined within your secrets and should contain the API token created from the dashboard Settings Page.
+The environment variable BOOST_API_TOKEN is required, should be defined within your secrets and should contain the API token created from the dashboard Settings Page.

-specifies the scanner to execute from the module registry.
+The variable BOOST_SCANNER_REGISTRY_MODULE specifies the scanner to execute from the module registry.
 Multiple scanners can be configured in the pipeline as required.

-GitLab Pipeline for source scanning¶
+GitLab Pipeline for source scanning

 This configuration is appropriate for scanner modules for SAST scanning or SBOM inventory from source code.